srid/naivete-me/README.md

 This popup mechanism can be extended for footnotes as well.

+### Anchor link

+To link to any segment of the content, no matter how it is rendered.

 ### Quizes?

 Multi-choice and such questions with a button that reveals the answer to test the user's understanding.